 GM borrowed another $2 billion in April, and $4 billion in May to stay afloat.
-On June 1, 2009, GM entered bankruptcy, with $82 billion in assets and $172.8 billion in liabilities.
-The government lent GM another $30 billion to fund operations during its reorganization, and guarantee its extended warranties, in return for a 60% stake.
-GM's unions, creditors and the Canadian governments owned the rest.
-GM closed a dozen facilities and cut more than 20,000 jobs.
+On June 1, 2009, it entered bankruptcy, with $82 billion in assets and $172.8 billion in liabilities.
+The government lent it another $30 billion to fund operations during its reorganization, and guarantee its extended warranties, in return for a 60% stake.
+The auto giant's unions, creditors and the Canadian governments owned the rest.
+The company closed a dozen facilities and cut more than 20,000 jobs.
 Stockholders lost all their investment, while bondholders received new stock worth much less than the bonds' values.(Source: Propublica, General Motors Bailout; Reuters, GM Bailout Timeline)

 GM emerged on July 10 2009 as two separate companies.
-Old GM kept the liabilities, while New GM kept the assets, and was able to move forward as a profitable company.
-New GM only has four brands: Chevrolet, Cadillac, GMC and Buick.
+The old company kept the liabilities, while the new company kept the assets, and was able to move forward as a profitable company.
+The new company only has four brands: Chevrolet, Cadillac, GMC and Buick.
 Saab was sold, while Saturn and Hummer were discontinued.
-New GM kept $17 billion in debt, the contract with unions, and its underfunded pension funds.
+It kept $17 billion in debt, the contract with unions, and its underfunded pension funds.
 (Source: CNN, GM bankruptcy: End of an era, June 2, 2009; Forbes, How GM Was Really Saved, October 30, 2013)

 In total, Treasury spent $51.03 billion in GM bailouts, but it wound up only costing $10.4 billion.
 In November 2013, the U.S. Treasury announced it would sell its remaining 31.1 million shares.
-It had already gotten back $37.2 billion by selling its ownership in GM.
+It had already gotten back $37.2 billion by selling its ownership.
 (WSJ, U.S. to Sell Rest of GM Stake by Year-End, November 22, 2013)

-The $6 billion loan to GMAC helped it become a bank holding company, later called Ally Financial. including two-thirds of its ownership in financial services arm GMAC.
+The $6 billion loan to GMAC helped it become a bank holding company.
 Now called Ally Financial Inc., it's still mostly owned by the government.
 To date, Treasury has recovered nearly 40% ($6.21 billion) of $16.3 billion invested in Ally through repayments and other income.
-Treasury continues to monitor Ally Financial’s performance and evaluate options to exit its investment, which consists of 74 percent of Ally common equity and $5.9 billion of mandatory convertible preferred stock.
+Treasury continues to monitor Ally Financial’s performance and evaluate options to exit its investment, which consists of 74% of the company's common equity and $5.9 billion of mandatory convertible preferred stock.

 On January 16, 2009, Treasury approved a $1.5 billion loan for Chrysler Financial, set up for that purpose.
 The interest rate for the loans was 1 point above LIBOR.
 In addition, Chrysler Financial promised to pay the government $75 million in notes and reduce executive bonuses by 40%.
 As a result, car buyers got 0% financing for five years on some models.

 On April 30 2009, Chrysler filed for bankruptcy.
-Treasury Secretary Tim Geithner lent $6 billion to Chrysler to funds operation while in bankruptcy.
+Treasury Secretary Tim Geithner lent it $6 billion to fund operation while in bankruptcy.
 It emerged as a new company partly owned (58.5%) by automaker Fiat SpA of Italy.
 The rest is owned by the United Auto Workers Retiree Medical Benefits Trust.

 In May 2011, Chrysler repaid $11.2 billion of its outstanding $12.5 billion in TARP loans six years ahead of schedule.
 Total cost to taxpayers from the bailout was $1.3 billion.

-In 2013, Chrysler and Fiat CEO Sergio Marchionne announced plans to take Chrysler public on the New York Stock Exchange.
-This would allow Fiat to purchase the rest of Chrysler, and merge the two into a more competitive global automaker.
+In 2013, Fiat CEO Sergio Marchionne announced plans to take Chrysler public on the New York Stock Exchange.
+This would allow Fiat to purchase the rest of the company, and merge the two into a more competitive global automaker.
 It may be listed under the ticker symbol "CGC" as early as the first quarter 2014.
-Chrysler market capitalization would be between $9 - $12 billion.
+Its market capitalization would be between $9 - $12 billion.
 (Source: WSJ, Chrysler Delays IPO Until Next Year, November 26, 2013)

 Ford's Bailout Proposal

 Ford requested a $9 billion line-of-credit from the government, and a $5 billion loan from the Energy Department.
-Ford pledged to accelerate development of both hybrid and battery-powered vehicles, retool plants to increase production of smaller cars, close dealerships, and sell Volvo.
-Ford is in better shape than GM or Chrysler because it had already mortgaged its assets in 2006 to raise $24.5 billion.
+It pledged to accelerate development of both hybrid and battery-powered vehicles, retool plants to increase production of smaller cars, close dealerships, and sell Volvo.
+Ford is in better shape than the other two because it had already mortgaged its assets in 2006 to raise $24.5 billion.
 Although Ford didn't need, and didn't receive any funds, it also didn't want its competition to get the upper hand thanks to the government bailout.